 What you can do?

-- Book a consultation with Mr McMinn who will determine the type of arthritis you have and the best treatment option for you.
+- Book a consultation with Professor McMinn who will determine the type of arthritis you have and the best treatment option for you.

-- Take advice from Mr McMinn and his team on what to do and medication.
+- Take advice from Professor McMinn and his team on what to do and medication.

 - To ease the pain or stiffness of the joint, apply heat on the joint for about 15 minutes once or twice a day using a hot water bottle, towel or an infrared lamp.